-- e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - f The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed 10 minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f), a member of the public shall not speak for more than 5 minutes. - h In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - i A person shall raise his hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
-The chairman of the meeting may at any time permit a person to be seated when speaking. - j A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Photographing, recording, broadcasting or transmitting the - proceedings of a meeting by any means is not permitted without the Council's prior written consent. - m The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - n Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if there is one). - O The Chairman of the Council, if present, shall preside at a meeting.
-If the Chairman is absent from a meeting, the Vice-Chairman of the Council (if there is one), if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - p Subject to a meeting being quorate, all questions at a meeting shall be - decided by a majority of the councillors and non-councillors with voting rights present and voting.
+- The person presiding over the meeting must give members of the public in attendance a reasonable opportunity to make representations about any business to be discussed at the meeting, unless doing so is likely to prejudice the effective conduct of the meeting.
+This does not mean that members of the public can take part in debate, but they must be given a reasonable opportunity to make representations about business to be discussed. - e The period of time designated for public participation at a meeting in accordance with standing order 3(d) shall not exceed 15minutes unless directed otherwise by the chair of the meeting. - f Subject to standing order 3(e), a member of the public shall not speak for more than (5) minutes. - g In accordance with standing order 3(d), a question shall not require a response at the meeting nor start a debate on the question.
+The chair of the meeting may direct that a written or oral response be given. - h OR [A person shall raise their hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
+The chair of the meeting may at any time permit a person to be seated when speaking. - i A person who speaks at a meeting shall direct their comments to the chair of the meeting. - j Only one person is permitted to speak at a time.
+If more than one person wants to speak, the chair of the meeting shall direct the order of speaking. - k Photographing, recording, broadcasting or transmitting the - proceedings of a meeting by any means is not permitted without the Council's consent. - The press shall be provided with reasonable facilities for the - taking of their report of all or part of a meeting at which they are entitled to be present. - M Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if there is one).

-- q The chairman of a meeting may give an original vote on any matter put - to the vote, and in the case of an equality of votes may exercise his - casting vote whether or not he gave an original vote.
+- The Chair of the Council, if present, shall preside at a meeting.
+If the Chair is absent from a meeting, the Vice-Chair of the Council (if there is one), if present, shall preside.
+If both the Chair and the Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - o Subject to a meeting being quorate, all questions at a meeting - shall be decided by a majority of the councillors and non- - councillors with voting rights present and voting. - p The chair of a meeting may give an original vote on any matter - put to the vote, and in the case of an equality of votes may - exercise their casting vote whether or not they gave an original vote.

-See standing orders 5(h) and (i) for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the Council.
+See standing orders 5(h) and (i) for the different rules that apply in the election of the Chair of the Council at the annual meeting of the Council.